nselem/corason/README.md

 -**Interactive** CORASON is not a static database, it allows you to explore your own genomes.
 -**Reproducibility** CORASON runs on docker, which allows to always perform the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree distributions.

+## CORASON modes RAST and gbk
+CORASON is available in two modes genbank and RAST files.
+To install CORASON as presented in ["A computational framework for systematic exploration of biosynthetic diversity from large-scale genomic data"](https://www.biorxiv.org/content/10.1101/445270v1) use the installation guide from [BiG-SCAPE CORASON](https://bigscape-corason.secondarymetabolites.org/index.html) site.

+The next steps are the installation guide for CORASON in RAST mode.

 ## CORASON Installation guide

 0. Install docker engine